 Whether you’re in Seoul, Busan, Jeju or elsewhere in October, the blue skies and calm weather make this the perfect time to spend a day getting out and about.
 Grab a quick breakfast and take the train out to see an historic fortress, beautiful bamboo forest, green tea plantation, or even the world’s most dangerous border.
 While day trips can often be a bit more expensive than exploring by yourself, they’re usually the most memorable part of your journey.

-Day Trips From Seoul
+October Day Trips From Seoul

 Nami Island & The Garden of Morning Calm

-See the Best of Gapyeong County with these charming spots of natural beauty.
+See the best of Gapyeong County with these charming spots of natural beauty.
 Nami Island hosts wild animals (rabbits, deer), tree-lined pathways, cafes, and cultural performances.
 The Garden of Morning Calm is one of the prettiest walks you’ll experience in Korea, passing through carefully curated displays of flowers, trees, and traditional Korean architecture.
-For directions to these places, check out my guide to Getting to Nami Island.

 DMZ (Korean Demilitarised Zone)